-Materiality A materiality assessment has been conducted to identify material issues during the Reporting Period, these material issues formed the focus in the preparation of this ESG Report.
-The materiality of the issues being identified have been reviewed and confirmed by the ESG Committee.
-Please refer to the sections headed "Stakeholder Engagement" and "Materiality Assessment" for further details.
-Quantitative Supplementary notes are added along with the quantitative data disclosed in this ESG Report to explain any standards, methodologies, and source of conversion factors used during the calculation of emissions and energy consumption.
-Consistency The preparation approach of this ESG Report is substantially consistent with that

-Consistency The preparation approach of this ESG Report is substantially consistent with that for the previous year, and explanations regarding data with changes in the scope of disclosure and calculation methodologies have been provided.
+- Materiality A materiality assessment has been conducted during the Reporting Period to identify material issues, which formed the focus in the preparation of this ESG Report.
+The materiality of the issues being identified has been reviewed and confirmed by the ESG Committee.
+Please refer to the sections headed "Stakeholder Engagement" and "Materiality Assessment" for further details. - Quantitative Supplementary notes have been added along with the quantitative data disclosed in this ESG Report to explain any standards, methodologies, and sources of conversion factors used during the calculation of emissions and energy consumption. - Consistency The preparation approach of this ESG Report is substantially consistent with that for the previous year, and explanations regarding data with changes in the scope of disclosure and calculation methodologies have been provided.